JSON Schema Inclusion through Refutational Normalization: Reconciling Efficiency and Completeness: JSON Schema

 We say that a logical formalism is \emph{algebraic} if, whenever you substitute a subterm $S_1$ with an equivalent subterm $S_2$ in any context~$C$, the resulting term is equivalent to $S_1$.
-We say that a logical formalism that expresses negation ($\anot$) is \emph{closed under negation} when $\anot$ can be pushed through all operators with De Morgan style rules and can be eliminated.
+We say that a logical formalism that includes negation ($\anot$) is \emph{closed under negation} when $\anot$ can be pushed through all operators with De Morgan style rules and can thus be eliminated.

 As discussed in \cite{DBLP:journals/tcs/BaaziziCGSS23}, JSON Schema is \emph{almost} algebraic, but not completely, and is \emph{almost} closed under negation but not completely.
 Hence, in order to simplify the formal treatment, we adopt the same approach as \cite{DBLP:journals/tcs/BaaziziCGSS23}: in our formalization, and in our implementation, we use a syntax for JSON Schema that is algebraic and closed under negation.
-This syntax facilitates formal treatment and has the same expressive power as the JSON schema, since the translation from JSON schema to this syntax and vice versa takes linear time and space.
+This algebraic syntax facilitates formal treatment and has the same expressive power as the JSON schema, since the translation from JSON schema to this syntax and vice versa takes linear time and space.
 The translation is detailed in \cite{DBLP:journals/tcs/BaaziziCGSS23}.

-\ifshort{This is an excerpt of the syntax, sufficient to illustrate the approach (the full syntax formalizing the entirety of Classical JSON Schema, is in the full paper \cite{full}).
-The set $\Num$ contains the decimal numbers; $\Uri$ is the set of all URI-refs, a well-defined subset of $\Str$.}\iflong{This is the syntax we adopt.
-The set $\Num$ contains the decimal numbers, that is, those that admit a finite representation in decimal notation. $\Uri$ is the set of all URI-refs, that we assume to be a well-defined subset of $\Str$. }
+\ifshort{\mrevone{This is an excerpt of the syntax, sufficient to illustrate the approach, where the only structural operators are those on objects and strings; the full syntax, formalizing the entirety of Classical JSON Schema, is in the full paper \cite{full}.}{1.3} \mrevone{$\Uri$ is the set of all URI-refs.}{}\bcolorone} \iflong{This is the syntax we adopt.
+The set $\Num$ contains the decimal numbers, that is, those that admit a finite representation in decimal notation. $\Uri$ is the set of all URI-refs, that we assume to be a well-defined subset of $\Str$. } \ifshort{ \ecolor} \iflong{ }

-An algebraic JSON Schema document $P$ contains two components, a schema $S$ and an environment $E$, which is a function that maps URIs onto schemas.
+An algebraic JSON Schema document $P$ contains two components, a schema $S$ and an environment $E$, which is a function that maps each reference $X$ onto a schema.